 Driving digital growth in the UK and internationally

 Our ambition for Online is to build the world’s most trusted digital gambling brand and a business with greater scale, more geographic diversity and higher profit margins.
 The UK is our largest market and we will deliver an engaging and safe customer experience which will enable us to grow sustainably ahead of market growth rates and gain market share.
-We will also look to accelerate Online’s revenues by diversifying into faster growing international markets beyond the UK and the US, and in [January 2019] acquired Mr Green & Co AB (MRG) as part of this.
+We will also look to accelerate Online’s revenues by diversifying into faster growing international markets beyond the UK and the US.

 Overall, our target is to grow digital revenues to reach c£1bn (in constant currency) by 2023, representing a CAGR of c10%, and by increasing operational efficiency to double profits by 2023, representing a CAGR of c13%.

 Growing a business of scale in the US